Dosage form: tablet

-The usual symptoms of salicylism - tinnitus, vertigo, headache, confusion, drowsiness, sweating, hyperventilation, vomiting and diarrhea - will occur.
+Symptoms: The usual symptoms of salicylism - tinnitus, vertigo, headache, confusion, drowsiness, sweating, hyperventilation, vomiting and diarrhea - will occur.
 More severe intoxication will lead to disruption of electrolyte balance and blood pH, and hyperthermia and dehydration.

 Fluid and electrolyte imbalance should be corrected by the administration of appropriate I.V. therapy.
 Adequate renal function should be maintained.
 Hemodialysis or peritoneal dialysis may be required in extreme cases.